 Businesses have seen relatively little challenge to their R&D submissions over recent years as HMRC has struggled to keep up as the number of claims have ballooned.
 Unfortunately, this has encouraged some businesses to develop a cavalier approach to their claims that has pushed the boundaries of what is claimable.
-This has not gone unnoticed.
+This has not gone unnoticed by HMRC.

 One of the key updates HMRC is proposing will insist that someone in the claimant company must endorse each claim.
 In many cases, this will formalise the existing process.
 But for businesses that delegate the claim preparation to an advisor, or potentially do not even see the claim as submitted by their advisor, this means someone in the senior leadership team will have to thoroughly understand what has been claimed and why.
 It may seem like a daunting prospect to get to grips with the extensive legislation and HMRC guidance to sign-off on the submission.
 Unlike many advisers, we work with you by upskilling your internal team to understand what you are claiming for and submitting, providing you with increased security if HMRC were to challenge.